bri3d/VW_Flash/README.md

 VW Flashing Tools over ISO-TP / UDS

-Currently supports Continental/Siemens Simos12, Simos18.1/4/6, and Simos18.10 as used in VW AG vehicles.
+Currently supports Continental/Siemens Simos12, Simos18.1/4/6, and Simos18.10 as used in VW AG vehicles, as well as the Temic DQ250-MQB DSG.
+RSA-bypass/"unlock" patches are provided for Simos 18.1/4/6 (SC8 project identifier) and Simos18.10 (SCG project identifier).

 # Technical Information and Documentation

 [docs/docs.md](docs/docs.md) contains detailed documentation about the Simos18 ECU architecture, boot, trust chain, and exploit process, including an exploit chain to enable unsigned code to be injected in ASW.

 [docs/patch.md](docs/patch.md) and patch.bin provide a worked example of an ASW patch which "pivots" into an in-memory CBOOT with signature checking turned off (Sample Mode).
 This CBOOT will write the "Security Keys" / "OK Flags" for another arbitrary CBOOT regardless of signature validity, which will cause this final CBOOT to be "promoted" to the real CBOOT position by SBOOT.
 In this way a complete persistent trust chain bypass can be installed on a Simos18.1 ECU.

+[docs/dsg.md](docs/dsg.md) documents the extremely simple protections applied for the Temic DQ250 DSG.

 # Getting Started